jsh/PythonPowerTools/README.md

 For the rest of us, `asa` is historically interesting.
 It offers a glimpse into the history of computing: what used to be important enough to write utilities around.

 * Some PPT utilities are really Perl-specific.
-A few of these have been converted into Python analogues.
+Some have been converted into Python analogues.
+For example, `par` generates a self-extracting Python script instead of a self-extracting Perl script.

 Others like `PPT/bin/awk` and `PPT/bin/find` don't convert at all, because they depend on Perl.
 `awk` is a front-end for `a2p`, and find is a front end for `find2perl`.
 Python implementations of either are possible, but need to be done as an independent effort.

+* Gemini thinks `PPT/bin/dc` is impossible to implement in Python.
+The `dc` language is too complex and un-Pythonic.
+Interestingly `PPT/bin/bc` presented no problems.